acarril/ECOS500/01-Analysis.md

 \end{aligned}
 $$ This a contradiction, so the limit must be unique.
 5. If $\{ s_n\}_{n \in \mathbb{N}}$ is a sequence of real numbers such that $s_n \leq M \;\forall\; n$ and $\lim_{n\rightarrow\infty} s_n = L$, prove that $L<M$.
-This is equivalent to proving that a bounded, convergent sequence has a
+This is equivalent to proving that a bounded, convergent sequence has a limit which is the same as its lowest upper bound.
 6.
 7. f
 8. f